imaoca/robust/faq.md

 Yes!!
 Any external libraries are allowed to use!!
 (Just be careful about license, if you are making your program available on the place such as GitHub after the competition.)

+## Do you plan to support new programming language to implement a protocol?

+If there are requests from multiple teams, we may consider adding new language.